The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Details: Dir.
 Howard Deutch.
 Written by John Hughes.
 Perf.
 Molly Ringwald, Andrew McCarthy, Jon Cryer, Harry Dean Stanton, Annie Potts.
 Paramount, 1986.

 Synopsis: Classic ’80s high school drama.
 Andie (Molly Ringwald) likes Blane (Andrew McCarthy), while her best friend, Duckie (Jon Cryer) pines for Andie.
 There is a brief scene in the school library, in which Blane flirts with Andie via the school library’s computers.
-You can catch a brief glimpse of a school librarian, an older white woman, in the scene.
+You can catch a brief glimpse of a school librarian in the scene.

 Role Call: Unlisted female as school librarian — Information Provider (female)